-- 3.1 The key elements of the systems and processes that comprise the authority's governance arrangements include the following. - (a) The Borough Council has agreed its Corporate Plan for the period of the present political administration and as part of the budgetary process compiles a rolling annual action plan to achieve its four priorities - (b) The Corporate Plan and the four priorities contained in it were developed following consultation with the Police Citizens Panel and using data provided by the Staffordshire Observatory. - (c) A Business Management and Reporting Framework by which to focus on and monitor achievement of Council priorities and service improvement, including Corporate Governance issues.
+- 3.1 The 6 key principles of good governance together with the key elements of the systems and processes that supports these principles and an assessment of their adequacy is outlined below. - 1.
+Focusing on the purpose of the authority and on outcomes for the community and creating and implementing a vision for the local area - The Borough Council has agreed its Corporate Plan for the period of the present political administration and as part of the budgetary process compiles a rolling annual action plan to achieve its four priorities.
+The Corporate Plan and the four priorities contained in it were developed following consultation with the Police Citizens Panel and using data provided by the Staffordshire Observatory. - A Business Management and Reporting Framework by which to focus on and monitor achievement of Council priorities and service improvement, including Corporate Governance issues.
 This includes future arrangements for reviewing the Corporate Action Plan annually in November as part of the budget process to establish a golden thread between resources and achievement of vision /priorities.
-This allows service planning to be undertaken at officer level and also adjustment of performance targets in line with various projects for submission to scrutiny committees from 1 April each year. - (d) The Borough Council measures public satisfaction with it's services on a regular basis.
-As part of a shared service with Staffordshire Police the Council now uses the Police citizens panel on a regular basis.
-This panel comprises 600 residents the make up of which reflects the geographical, age and gender make up of the Borough.
+This allows service planning to be undertaken at officer level and also adjustment of performance targets in line with various projects for submission to scrutiny committees from 1 April each year. - There is a performance management framework to monitor and report on identified performance measures in order to secure continuous improvement in services.
+Performance is measured through national and local Performance Indicators these are published in "In pursuit of success".
+Services are tested against other authorities using national benchmarking exercises, which include VFM comparators.
+Performance Clinics are held with service managers to challenge the performance and VFM of services. - Regular monitoring of income and expenditure levels ensures that financial balance is maintained and action is taken where necessary to address any shortfalls in income or overspends.
+The position is discussed with the Chief executive and Deputy Chief Executive in a monthly basis and then reported to Cabinet members on a monthly basis and to all members on a quarterly basis. - The Borough Council measures public satisfaction with its services on a regular basis.
+As part of a shared service with Staffordshire Police the Council now uses the Police citizens panel on a regular basis. - This panel comprises 600 residents the make up of which reflects the geographical, age and gender make up of the Borough.
 Once a year panel members are asked to indicate their satisfaction with the principal services of the Council.
 In addition, the customer contact centre undertakes 100 telephone surveys per month in respect of customers that have used that particular provision.
 Random customer surveys are undertaken at our principal reception areas to measure satisfaction of residents who personally visit the Council.
-Other satisfaction surveys are carried out by individual services. - (e) The effective operation of, and compliance with, policies and decision making processes including a Cabinet of 5 portfolios with three Scrutiny Committees, and delegated decision powers.
-The roles and responsibilities of the Executive, Scrutiny and other Committees of the Council are clearly defined in the Constitution.
-The roles of statutory officers are also defined and the scheme of delegation to officers set out in that document which is available to all members and officers and the public as a paper or electronic document.
-There is a Protocol for
+Other satisfaction surveys are carried out by individual services. - A complaints procedure is in place for investigating complaints from the public.
+The Resources and Corporate Services Scrutiny Committee consider the level and nature of Corporate complaints on an annual basis.